Tachi vs Katana: What’s the Real Difference

 Used bySamurai ClassSamurai Class

+As warfare style transitioned from large-scale to more versatile fighting styles on foot, the Japanese katana gradually replaced the tachi.
 This new type was optimized perfectly for foot usage, focusing on precise cutting, quicker draws, and improved adaptability in confined spaces.
 The way it carried changed, and its design became slightly smaller and less curved.
 By the Edo period (1603-1868), it became the samurai’s primary weapon, symbolizing both their skill and honor.

 Difference Between Katana and Tachi